-- Request access to the internship seminar (HIS 491, "History, Memory, and Historical Practice: Internship Seminar") from the professor in charge of it in the semester before you intend to take it.
-You will be registering for that as you register for your other classes. - Before the start of the semester, you will work to determine your internship site and responsibilities.
+• Request access to the internship seminar (HIS 491, "History, Memory, and Historical Practice: Internship Seminar") from the professor in charge of it in the semester before you intend to take it.
+You will be registering for that as you register for your responsibilities.
 It is ultimately your responsibility to find and choose an internship.
 However, the internship coordinator will be able to help lead you to opportunities.
 For some of the more competitive internships, there will be a selection process in the months leading up to the start of the semester.
 Once you have notified the internship coordinator of your interest in doing an internship, they will keep you informed of the application processes and keep track of your progress in nailing down your internship.